ykotseruba/cvml_search/README.md

 ```

 Download and install the xapian from https://xapian.org/download.
 The easiest option on Ubuntu is to add the PPA from https://launchpad.net/~xapian/+archive/ubuntu/backports and then install via `sudo apt-get install python3-xapian`
+(If using virtualenv, you might need to add the installed xapian to python search path.
+For example, creating a [`.venv/lib/python3.8/site-packages/xapian.pth` file](https://docs.python.org/3.11/library/site.html) containing directory where xapian is installed.)

 ### Setup
 Download paper database using the link below